 You can lower your risk of contracting COVID-19, influenza, and RSV by:

-*children under the age of two should not wear a mask.
+*Children under the age of two should not wear a mask.
 Anyone in close contact with a child under two should wear a mask.

-Read more about the COVID-19 vaccine trial
+Read more about the COVID-19 vaccines and boosters

 Flu: There is an effective vaccine available to help prevent and reduce the severity of many dangerous types of the flu.
 Receiving the flu shot not only reduces your chances of getting the flu, but it also reduces the severity of the flu if you were to contract the virus.